-Introduced in the Summer of 2022, a whole school scheme of Summer Work was introduced for years 9 into 10, 10 into 11, 11 into L6 and L6 into U6.
+Introduced in the Summer of 2022 and continued to date, a whole school scheme of Summer Work was introduced for years 9 into 10, 10 into 11, 11 into L6 and L6 into U6.
 The bridging work is designed to improve the start point of GCSE and A level teaching groups.
 For a more detailed review, please see the curriculum plans document.